Property & Planning

 |---|---|---|---|

-| Humphreys J. | High Court Judge | Dismissed data centre planning challenge [2026] IEHC 156 — upheld An Coimisiún Pleanála | Also delivered [2026] IEHC 137 planning JR |
+| Humphreys J. | High Court Judge | Delivered Doyle v An Coimisiún Pleanála [No.3] — upheld data centre planning permission, dismissed climate/EIA challenge | Clare County Council; An Coimisiún Pleanála |

-One to Watch: The Fumbally Lane Hotel Development
+One to Watch: The Gollierstown/Finnstown SDZ Decision

 | Metric | Value |